dekuNukem/duckyPad-Pro/doc/beta_test.md

-# [BETA TEST] duckyPad "Turing Complete" Update: Jan 2026
+# duckyPad "Turing Complete" Mega-Update: Feb 2026

 Happy New Year!
 Please enjoy a **major update** that makes your duckyPad even more powerful!